loris-verga/TheDualityOfSimilarity/_includes/intro.md

   </li>
 </ul>

-This reinforces the idea that each thematic community on Reddit has its own relational “profile”: some attack, some are attacked, and some do both.
+This reinforces the idea that each thematic community on Reddit has its own relational “profile”: some spread negativity, some are subject to it, and some are on both sides.